If you want the best 3-week backpacking Malaysia itinerary and how to explore this amazing country, look no further.

 Enter the magical Batu Caves

-A treat for culture lovers on a Malaysia travel itinerary is a short journey from Kuala Lumpur on the KTM commuter train system.
-Carved into a 400 million year old limestone hill, the Batu Caves are one of the most popular Hindu shrines outside of India.
+The Batu Caves are a treat for culture lovers on a Malaysia travel itinerary.
+They are a short journey from Kuala Lumpur on the KTM commuter train system.
+Carved into a 400-million-year-old limestone hill, the Batu Caves are one of the most popular Hindu shrines outside of India.
 Inside the hill is a series of caves and temples containing statues and artworks.
-The largest, Cathedral Cave, can only be reached by climbing 272 steps, past an astonishing 42.7-metre gold statue of Lord Murugan, the Hindu god of war.
-Well worth a visit.
+The largest, Cathedral Cave, can only be reached by climbing 272 steps.
+On the way, you will pass an astonishing 42.7-metre gold statue of Lord Murugan, the Hindu god of war.
+It’s well worth a visit.

 The best hostels in Penang are around George Town’s delightfully named Love Lane.
-At dinnertime, simply grab some cheap and delicious food and fresh exotic juices from the nearby Chulia Street Night hawker stalls.
+At dinnertime, grab some tasty street food and fresh exotic juices from the nearby Chulia Street Night hawker stalls.
 Don’t miss the city’s Red Garden Food Paradise, which has a wide array of tasty Asian food options.

 Check out the Penang street art

 Just wandering around George Town you will spot a number of enormous street art murals.
-In 2012, the city commissioned Lithuanian artist Ernest Zacharevic to create a series of wall paintings depicting the local citizens and lifestyle.
-These have now become cultural landmarks in their own right, earning the city UNESCO World Heritage Site status.
+In 2012, the city commissioned Lithuanian artist Ernest Zacharevic to create wall paintings depicting the local citizens and lifestyle.
+They have now become cultural landmarks in their own right, earning the city UNESCO World Heritage Site status.

 Lock in your love on Penang Hill

-At the top of Penang Hill, accessible by a steep funicular railway, there’s a scenic observation deck and a number of restaurants and attractions.
+At the top of Penang Hill, accessible by a steep funicular railway, there’s an observation deck, restaurants and attractions.

 Check out all the things to do in Penang and the best itinerary in my dedicated post here.